Skip Ribbon Commands

 Inability to return to school after interrupted studies

-If a student is unable to return to school to complete Unit 4 at the agreed time, the school may apply on their behalf for an extension of interrupted studies for a further 12 months.
+If a student cannot return to school to complete Unit 4 at the agreed time, the school may apply on their behalf for an extension of interrupted studies for a further 12 months.
 Applications for extension must be in writing from the school principal and include current medical or other professional documentation to support the application.

 Repeating studies

-It is not intended that students who are granted interrupted studies status repeat Unit 3, but they may do so if they wish to use it as an opportunity to improve assessment results.
-If a student was awarded an N for Unit 3 because of illness or other serious cause, they should repeat the unit.
-They must complete all set tasks in accordance with the study design to assess learning outcomes in the academic year of their return.
+It is not intended that students who are granted Interrupted Studies status repeat Unit 3.
+However, they may do so if they want to use it to improve assessment results.
+If a student was awarded an N for Unit 3 due to illness or another serious cause, they should repeat the unit.
+They must complete the unit according to assessment requirements of the study design in the academic year of their return.

 Withdrawal from study

-Students may choose to withdraw from their studies at any time however, the records of their enrolment can be withdrawn from a unit only if the enrolment date for that unit has not passed.
+Students may choose to withdraw from their studies at any time.
+However, their record of enrolment can be withdrawn from a unit only if the enrolment date for that unit has not passed.
 Student enrolments cannot be withdrawn from the database if there are results recorded for the enrolment.

 Compassionate late withdrawal

-A student may, under exceptional circumstances, be given approval for compassionate late withdrawal from VCE Units 3 and 4.
-The principal or their delegate, using the Application for late VCE and VPC enrolment amendments form, must apply to Student Records and Results, on the student’s behalf, for permission to withdraw from one or more VCE Unit 3 and 4 studies.
+Under exceptional circumstances, a student may be approved for compassionate late withdrawal from VCE Units 3 and 4.
+The principal or delegate, using the Application for late VCE and VPC enrolment amendments form, must apply to Student Records and Results, on the student’s behalf, for permission to withdraw from one or more VCE Units 3 and 4 studies.
 Documentation of the exceptional circumstances must be included.
-Compassionate late withdrawal is not available to students who are simply not coping with the demands of VCE studies.
-This provision is designed to assist students who have made a genuine attempt to continue with their VCE studies while suffering major adverse circumstances but find that they cannot complete their studies.
+Compassionate late withdrawal is not available to students who simply may not be coping with the demands of VCE studies.
+This provision is designed to assist students who have genuinely attempted to continue their VCE studies while suffering major adverse circumstances but find that they cannot complete their studies.
 If the exceptional circumstances claimed are for medical reasons, evidence from a qualified person – for example, a general practitioner or psychologist – is required as part of the application.
 No fees apply for compassionate late withdrawal.

-Compassionate late withdrawal from a Unit 3 and 4 study will not be approved if a student has a final reported grade for an examination or school-based assessment.
-If the student has scores for an examination or school-based assessment associated with Unit 3 only and wants to continue with that study the following year, the school may apply for interrupted studies status on the student’s behalf.
+Compassionate late withdrawal from a Units 3 and 4 study will not be approved if a student has a final reported grade for an examination or school-based assessment.
+If the student has scores for an examination or school-based assessment associated with Unit 3 only and wants to continue with that study the following year, the school may apply for Interrupted Studies status on the student’s behalf.

-Students wanting to withdraw from the VCE or VCAL must first complete a Student exit form (on VASS).
+Students wanting to withdraw from the VCE must complete a Student exit form (on VASS).
 Only a student can withdraw their own enrolment.
-Schools or individuals other than the student seeking to withdraw a student’s enrolment can only do so with the student’s written permission.
-The Student exit form should be incorporated into the school’s exit procedures and documentation and should be stored at the school, and the withdrawal must be entered on VASS.
-Withdrawal from VCE can be completed by the school provided the enrolment date for that unit or units has not passed.
+Schools or other individuals seeking to withdraw a student’s enrolment may apply on behalf of the student only with the student’s written permission.
+The Student exit form should be incorporated into the school’s exit procedures and retained at the school, and the withdrawal must be entered on VASS.
+The school can complete the withdrawal from VCE provided the enrolment date for that unit or units has not passed.

 Fee-paying international students

-International students are students from overseas who do not hold Australian citizenship, do not have permanent residence, and are in Australia on a visa that permits them to study.
-Some international students are required to pay fees to study in Victoria and others are not.
-Fee liability is determined by each education provider.
+International students are students from overseas who do not hold Australian citizenship, do not have permanent residency, and are in Australia on a visa that permits them to study.
+Some international students must pay fees to study in Victoria.
+Each provider determines fee liability.
 International students in Australia on a recognised overseas exchange program are not required to pay fees to attend school in Victoria and are not required to pay VCAA fees.

-In Victorian government schools, the fee-paying status of international students is set in accordance with 2.2.9(1) of the Education and Training Reform Act 2006 (Vic), Ministerial Order 819 – Fees for Overseas Students in Government Schools and the International Student Visa Fee Table document.
+In Victorian government schools, the fee-paying status of international students is set under the Education and Training Reform Act 2006 (Vic), Ministerial Order 819 – Fees for Overseas Students in Government Schools and the International Students Visa Fee Table document.
 The fee table assists Victorian government schools to correctly identify which international students must pay fees based on the visa they hold.
-Fee-paying international students wanting to study at a Victorian government school must enrol in the Department of Education’s International Student Program, administered by the Department’s International Education Division.
-Queries about the fee liability of international students at Victorian government schools can be directed to the International Education Division on 7022 1000 or international@education.vic.gov.au.
+Fee-paying international students wanting to study at a Victorian government school must enrol in the Department of Education’s International Student Program, administered by the department’s International Education Division.
+Queries about the fee liability of international students at Victorian government schools can be directed to the International Education Division on 03 7022 1000 or international@education.vic.gov.au.

-In non-government schools, such as schools operating under the Catholic Education Commission of Victorian (CECV) or Independent Schools Victoria (ISV), the fee-paying status of international students is set by each school.
+In non-government schools, the fee-paying status of international students is set by each school.
 Contact the relevant schools for further information on the fee liability of international students at these schools.

 The VCAA administration fee invoiced to fee-paying international students covers the cost of enrolment, assessment and examination procedures, printing and delivery of results, and the forwarding of results to VTAC.
 The VCAA invoices students through their schools after the last day for enrolment in a Unit 3–4 sequence.
 No payments should be sent until invoices have been received.
 A tax invoice for the school will not be issued.
 If the accounts department at the school requires a tax invoice to issue a cheque, the control report and student invoices may be photocopied before being distributed to the students.